 Physical Affection Meaning

 It’s best defined as “any touch intended to arouse feelings of love in the giver and/or recipient,” according to the Brigham Young team.
-The researchers decided to exclude sexual intimacy, which isn’t specifically aimed at arousing “feelings of love,” from the classification scheme for physical affection in general.
+The researchers decided to exclude sexual intimacy, which isn’t explicitly aimed at arousing “feelings of love,” from the classification scheme for physical affection in general.

 Craving Physical Affection